assetgraph/assetgraph-builder/README.md

  * Compiles Sass to CSS
  * Renames JavaScript, CSS, images etc. to a 10-char MD5 prefix + the
    original extension so they can be served with a far-future expiry time.
- * Supports a special syntax for getting the url of static assets from JavaScript code (`GETSTATICURL`).
-These are also modelled as relations so the target files will be included in the build and thus renamed so they can be served with a far-future expiry time.
  * Helps getting your static assets on a CDN by rewriting the references to them (controlled by the `--cdnroot` switch).
  * Updates an existing Content-Security-Policy meta tag to reflect the